GraphFormers: GNN-nested Transformers for Representation Learning on Textual Graph: Introduction

 On top of the proposed model architecture, we further improve GraphFormers' representation quality and practicability as follows.
 Firstly, the training of GraphFormers is likely to be shortcut: in many cases, the center node itself can be {``sufficiently informative''}, where {the training tasks can be accomplished without leveraging the neighbourhood information}.
 As such, GraphFormers may end up with insufficiently trained GNNs.
 Inspired by recent success of curriculum learning \citep{bengio2009curriculum}, we propose to \textbf{train the model progressively}: the first round of training is performed with manipulated data, where the nodes are randomly polluted; thus, it becomes harder to make prediction merely rely on the center nodes, and the model will be forced to leverage the whole input nodes.
 The second round of training gets back to the unpolluted data, where the model will be fit into the targeted distribution.
 Another concern about GraphFormers is that all the linked nodes are mutually dependent in the representation process: once a new node is presented, all the neighbours, regardless of whether they have been processed before, need to be encoded from scratch.
 As a result, a great deal of unnecessary computations will be incurred.
 We introduce \textbf{unidirectional graph attention} to alleviate this problem: only the center node is required to make reference to the neighbours, while the neighbour nodes remain independently encoded.
 By this means, the existing neighbours' encoding results can be cached and {reused}, which significantly saves the computation cost.

-Extensive evaluations are conducted with three million-scale textual graph datasets: DBLP, Wiki and Product Ads.
+Extensive evaluations are conducted with three million-scale textual graph datasets: DBLP, Wiki and Product, where the representation quality is measured by the link prediction accuracy.
 According to our experiment results, GraphFormers significantly outperform the SOTA cascaded Transformers-GNN baselines with comparable running efficiency.